msfasha/B2A2/README.md

 # Bracket Based Arabic Annotation

-A simple tool to annotate Arbic Text for reserch purposes.
+A simple tool to annotate Arbic Text for research purposes.

 <img src="./assets/b2a2.png"/>